-How Do You Transfer SEPA Mandates to Another Provider?
+How do you transfer SEPA mandates to another provider?

 How to amend a SEPA Direct Debit mandate

-Although customers must be notified of these changes, there is no need for them to give consent, or to set up a new SEPA Direct Debit mandate.
-The authorization given to the merchant under the existing mandate is sufficient.
+Although customers must be notified of these changes there is no need for them to give consent, or to set up a new SEPA Direct Debit mandate.
+The authorisation given to the merchant under the existing mandate is sufficient.

 Details of the changes should be provided by adding the amendments to the mandate within the XML message sent to the banks with a new collection.